JerryWu0430/modality_dashboard/README-backend-integration.md

 2. **Drag & Drop**: Images can be dragged from the gallery to table cells
 3. **Generate**: The Generate button triggers backend API calls for virtual try-on
 4. **Results**: Generated images are displayed in the Results column
+5. **Export**: The Export ZIP button downloads all generated results as a zip file
-5. **Loading States**: UI shows loading indicators and progress during generation
+6. **Loading States**: UI shows loading indicators and progress during generation
-6. **Error Handling**: Any errors are displayed with user-friendly messages
+7. **Error Handling**: Any errors are displayed with user-friendly messages

 ## Features Implemented